-For example, here is how you would turn Passport's AutoMute feature off.
+Here is how you would turn PASSPORT's AutoMute feature off.

 - 1 Enter the Program Mode by holding both the city and dim buttons down for 2 seconds.
-Passport will beep twice and display Program. - 2 Then hold the REVIEW button down.
-Passport will scroll through the categories, starting with Pilot Light (Pilot), then Power-on sequence (PwrOn), then Signal strength meter (Meter), and then AutoMute (aMute). - 3 Release the REVIEW button when Passport shows the AutoMute item.
-Since the factory setting is for AutoMute to be on, Passport will display a Mute ON.
+PASSPORT will beep twice and display Program. - 2 Then hold the REVIEW button down.
+PASSPORT will scroll through the categories, starting with Pilot Light (Pilot), then Power-on sequence (Pwrūr), then Signal strength meter (Meter), and then AutoMute (aMute). - 3 Release the REVIEW button when PASSPORT shows the AutoMute item.
+Since the factory setting is for AutoMute to be on, PASSPORT will display aMute ON.

-(If you accidentally don't release the Review button in time, and Passport goes to the next category, hold the Review button down again, and after Passport scrolls through all categories, it will begin again at the top of the list.)
+If you accidentally don't release the Review button in time, and PASSPORT goes to the next category, hold the Review button down again, and after PASSPORT scrolls through all categories, it will begin again at the top of the list.

 - 4 Press the CHANGE button to change from aMute ON to aMute OFF. - 5 To complete the Programming, simply wait 8 seconds without pressing any button.
-Passport will display Complete, beep 4 times, and return to normal operation.
+PASSPORT will display Complete, beep 4 times, and return to normal operation.